pmhina1990/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

 2. Explain the difference between a callback and a higher order function.

+-Callback function is function that get passed to another function as a argument.

+-Higher order function are functions that operate on other functions, either by taking them as arguments or by returning them.

 3. What is closure?

+-is the combination of a function bundled together ith references to its surrounding environment.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. implicit binding explicit binding call() method apply() method bind() method

 5. Why do we need super() in an extended class?

+ -Super is the substitute of call,apply and prototype, it is there to make is easier,cleaner and shorter code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.